Article

 In December 2023, 450 cities in our sample had less than 90% e-wallet usage.
 Thanks to continuous investment and targeted initiatives, including government-led financial literacy campaigns, partnerships with fintech companies, and increased internet connectivity, this number has now decreased to just 251 cities by February 2025.
 The progress is clear: more cities are embracing digital payment solutions, making financial services accessible to millions of underserved citizens.

-Mobile banking is here to stay, and there is still so much more room to grow.
 Through Inquiro products, we can analyze your base, acquire new customers, and know exactly what they need.
 Interested in our solutions?
 Contact us at info@inquiro.ph.